zpeters/speedtestr/README.md

 = TODO

-== main.rs
-- enforce server as a number only?

 == lib.rs
 - ping how to deal with a server that isn't found (now i get an unwrap error)
 - implement "best" server